MarlenaPanagiotakou/MarlenaPanagiotakou/README.md

 🎓 I’m currently an undergraduate student at the [School of Electrical and Computer Engineering, NTUA](https://www.ece.ntua.gr/en)

-👀 I’m interested in the applications of Machine Learning to improve people's lives
+👀 I’m interested in the applications of Machine Learning in Electrical and Electronic Engineering
 <!---
 🌱 I’m currently learning ...